 Why did you join the BR41N.IO Hackathon 2019 in Bari with your students?
-And how did you and your students benefit from the event?
+And how did you and your students benefited from the event?

 It was the first time for our IT undergraduate students to participate in such big international conference to join a BCI hackathon.
 I pushed and trained them in the summer to participate in BR41N.IO Hackathon for many reasons:

-- BCI Hackathon is a great setting for students to learn from distinguished international BCI international experts.
+- BCI Hackathon is a great setting for students to learn from distinguished international BCI experts.

 - Challenging themselves to develop and test their ideas, whereas failure does not bear any severe consequences.